Age of consent in Europe: Andorra

-The age of consent in Andorra is 14, as specified by Article 147 of the penal code, which reads: (1) "Whoever carries out a sexual act with a person younger than fourteen years ... shall be punished with imprisonment for between three months and three years."
-Paragraph 2 states that if the sexual act involves sexual penetration the punishment is three to ten years.

-As specified by Articles 148 and 149, it is illegal - regardless of age - for a person occupying a position of authority or superiority over a person to engage in sexual activity with them, or when it involves the abuse of trust or situation of need or dependence.
+The age of consent in Andorra is 14.
+It is also illegal – regardless of age – for a person occupying a position of authority or superiority over a person to engage in sexual activity with them, or when it involves abuse of trust, or a situation of need or dependence.
 The penalty is more severe when the subject is below the age of 18.
+Sexual acts with anyone younger than 14 is punishable with imprisonment between three months and three years.
+If the sexual act involved sexual penetration, then the punishment is imprisonment between three and ten years.

+The age of consent of Andorra, its restrictions and its punishments are described in Article 147, 148 and 149 of the Penal Code.

 Armenia

 The age of consent in Armenia is 16.

-Article 141.
-Sexual acts with a person under 16.

-Sexual intercourse or other sexual acts with a person obviously under 16, by a person who reached 18 years of age, in the absence of elements of crime envisaged in Articles 138, 139 or 140 of this Code, is punished with correctional labor for the term of up to 2 years, or with imprisonment for the term of up to 2 years.

 Austria

-The general age of consent in Austria is 14, as specified by Section 206 of the penal code.
-(The term unmündig is specified in Section 74 of the penal code.)
-Paragraph 4 of Section 206 defines a close-in-age exception, lowering the age of consent to 13 if the other party is not more than 3 years older and some additional conditions are met.
-Paragraph 4 of Article 207 increases this exception to 4 years, with a minimum age of 12, for sexual acts not amounting to sexual intercourse or other acts “that can be equated with sexual intercourse” - essentially non-penetrative sexual contact.
-It is subject to the same additional conditions of article 206 (for example, that the act does not cause serious bodily harm).
+The general age of consent in Austria is 14, as specified by § 206 of the penal code.
+(The term unmündig is specified in § 74 of the penal code.) § 206 (4) defines a close-in-age exception, lowering the age of consent to 13 if the other party is not more than 3 years older and some additional conditions are met. § 207 (4) increases this exception to 4 years, with a minimum age of 12, for sexual acts not amounting to sexual intercourse or other acts "that can be equated with sexual intercourse" - essentially non-penetrative sexual contact.
+It is subject to the same additional conditions of § 206 (for example, that the act does not cause serious bodily harm).

-However, Section 207b of the penal code contains an exception to the general age of consent: if one of the partners is younger than 16 years of age and "not sufficiently mature to understand the significance of the act", then the act is punishable.
+However, § 207b of the penal code contains an exception to the general age of consent: if one of the partners is younger than 16 years of age and "not sufficiently mature to understand the significance of the act", then the act is punishable.

-The offence "initiating sexual contacts with minors under 14 through the use of computer system" is punishable by two years' imprisonment (Section 208a Penal Code).
+The offence "initiating sexual contacts with minors under 14 through the use of computer system" is punishable by two years' imprisonment (§ 208a Penal Code).